 The critical distinction between swing trading and day trading is the duration of positions.
 In swing trading, you must hold the asset overnight at the very least.
 Day traders, on the other hand, close their positions before the closing of the market.
 Therefore, day trading positions do not extend more than a single day.

 Since swing trading involves holding assets for multiple days, several issues must be considered.
 You will face a higher risk with swing trading since you will be exposed to the overnight risks, which can be unpredictable.
 To address this risk, swing trades have a smaller position size than day trading for similar-sized accounts.
 Day traders can make use of bigger position sizes and utilize a 25 percent day trading margin.
-Swing traders, on the other hand, can employ leverage or margin of 50 percent.
+Swing traders, on the other hand, can employ leverage or a margin of 50 percent.

 Swing Trading Strategy